TBC-TJU/MetaBCI/README.md

 The MetaBCI project is carried out by researchers from
 - Academy of Medical Engineering and Translational Medicine, Tianjin University, China
 - Tianjin Brain Center, China
-- Intelligent Medicine Engineering Research Center of the Ministry of Education of China

 Dr.Lichao Xu is the main contributor to the Brainda repository.